nsrau/azure-docs.it-it/articles/storage/queues/storage-php-how-to-use-queues.md

 ## <a name="create-a-php-application"></a>Creare un'applicazione PHP

-L'unico requisito per la creazione di un'applicazione PHP che accede all'archiviazione code di Azure è il riferimento delle classi nella [libreria client di archiviazione di Azure per php][download] dall'interno del codice.
+Per creare un'applicazione PHP che acceda al servizio di archiviazione code di Azure, è sufficiente fare riferimento alle classi in [Libreria client di Archiviazione di Azure per PHP][download] dall'interno del codice.
 Per creare l'applicazione, è possibile usare qualsiasi strumento di sviluppo, incluso il Blocco note.

-In questa guida vengono usate le funzionalità del servizio di archiviazione di accodamento che possono essere chiamate in un'applicazione PHP in locale o nel codice in esecuzione all'interno di un'applicazione Web in Azure.
+In this guide, you use the Queue storage service features that can be called within a PHP application locally, or in code running within a web application in Azure.

 ## <a name="get-the-azure-client-libraries"></a>Acquisire le librerie client di Azure